-Response to calls for service that do not require the dispatch of a patrol officer, and can be effectively handled by receiving information in an alternative manner, may be assigned to the Community Services Desk.
+Response to calls for service that do not require the dispatch of a patrol officer, and can be effectively handled by receiving information in an alternative manner, may be assigned to the Community Services personnel.
 The intent of this procedure is to improve the use of patrol time through the Call Management System.
-Tele-Serve procedures and the types of calls that may be handled in this manner are specified in Greenville Police Department Policy and Procedures Manual, Chapter 81, and Section 81.1.8 Communications.
+Tele-Serve procedures and the types of calls that may be handled in this manner are specified in Greenville Police Department Policy and Procedures, Chapter 81.